chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

 ---
 layout: post
 title: "React Native: the power of RCTBundleURLProvider to build, run and debug on an iOS device from Xcode"
-description: "In this post I will talk about how to setup up your react native project on iOS to build, run and debug it on a real device."
+description: "Do you know how to debug your react native app on a iOS device?"
 date: 2018-02-08
 image: /assets/images/posts/react-native-bundle-url-provider-setup.jpg
 tags: [react native, swift, ios, apple, mobile application development, javascript]